1. Purpose and Executive Summary

 Setting goals and measuring progress on goals are important steps.

 The paper begins with definitions for Electronic Health Records (EHR), Electronic Medical Records (EMR), Personal Health Records (PHR) and Health Information Technology (health IT).
-It then explains the steps involved in planning for and implementing electronic records, summarized from Section 3 of the Stratis Health Toolkits.
+It then explains the steps involved in planning for and implementing electronic records, summarized from Section 3 of the Stratis Health Toolkits (no longer available).
 Adopting technologies like these involves two steps:

 - Assessing hardware, software, and staffing needs, and